-Next month, Pia Kjærsgaard will stand down as leader of the anti-immigration Dansk Folkeparti (DF) that she has led since 1995.
+In September 2012, Pia Kjærsgaard stood down as leader of the anti-immigration party Dansk Folkeparti (DF), which she has led since 1995.
 While the national media debated her impact on Denmark and politicians set aside their differences to praise her sheer determination, her departure also made waves abroad.

 “Through Pia’s leadership and influence on Danish politics, Denmark has become a proud and self-assured country that has fought for the ideals of freedom against Islamisation and decrees from Brussels,” Dutch politician Geert Wilders told Ritzau.
 “Pia Kjærsgaard has been an inspiration for many of her political friends in other countries.”

-PVV has proven popular with many Dutch voters, however, managing to become the Netherlands’ third largest party at the 2010 general elections, in which it secured 24 seats.
+PVV has proven popular with many Dutch voters, however, managing to become the Netherlands’ third largest party at the 2010 general elections, in which it secured 24 seats, before slipping back to 15 in 2012.

 De Lange argues that the PVV and DF have a fundamentally different approach to traditional right-wing parties that used to pursue corporatist and neoliberal agendas.
 In the move towards the left, the parties captured voters who were scared by how immigration could threaten the welfare state.

-Assistant professor Susi Meret from Aalborg University, an expert in far-right groups, also agrees that DF was one of the first right-wing parties to link xenophobic social policies, anti-Muslim rhetoric, and promises of generous public spending.
+Susi Meret, an assistant professor at Aalborg University who is an expert in far-right groups, also agrees that DF was one of the first right-wing parties to link xenophobic social policies, anti-Muslim rhetoric, and promises of generous public spending.
 While this approach proved popular with voters, Meret also argues that the centralised control over the party message also contributed to DF’s success.

 Wilders also recognised the need to keep a single strong message, according to De Lang.